-Most of the time, though, it's best to keep separate cards for separate purchases.
+Most of the time, though, I would highly recommend to keep separate cards for separate purchases.
 You can get both a rewards credit card and a 0% card to focus on earning for one and financing for the other.
-I found some good ones on WalletHub's rewards cards page and 0% cards page.
-Good luck!

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.